7TRIALS/7TRIALS/README.md

 these are my Babies be nice to them

-second rentry made BY MY GOOD FRIEND JANE .......
+Second rentry made by my awesome friend hi @jane @jeffthekiIIer

 [stamp collection](https://rentry.co/stackdump) i like stamps